 Remember the desk I found curbside for free that I recently placed in my studioffice?

 It was a very pretty desk with great lines, but I didn’t like the color.
-I envisioned it in high gloss white and over the past week I transformed it into that vision with paint.
-I still have many other projects to do in this room, but I wanted to show you how the desk turned out.
+I transformed it using very high gloss white paint.

-It had a beautiful aged and painted design.
-Very nice, but not quite my style.
+When I picked up the desk in curbside trash, it had a yellow aged and painted design.
+Nice, but not quite my style.
 The legs were pretty beaten up and white where the finish had worn in spots.

-To create the durable super extra high gloss furniture paint finsih I used Glidden Oil Base Trim and Door paint that I bought at The Home Depot.
-It is $19 a quart, but goes a very long way.
+To create the durable, super extra high gloss furniture paint finish I used Glidden Oil Base Trim and Door paint that I bought at The Home Depot.

 I know, I know… you are saying – “Yuck – no way am I painting with oil”